 Adult Basic Education and Running Start courses count towards meeting the college enrollment deadline-even if taken while in high school.
+College in the High School and CTE dual credits also may count towards meeting the college enrollment deadline if a college transcript is generated.

-College Bound Scholars who do not enroll in college within a year of high school graduation are not eligible to receive CBS.
+College Bound Scholars who do not enroll and attend college within a year of high school graduation are not eligible to receive CBS.

-If the college has knowledge, however, that the student attended college within the one year window, but the Cruncher does not show "Yes" in the "Enrollment Deadline Met" column, the college should update this column to "Yes" as long as documentation is kept on file at the college.
+If the college has knowledge, however, that the student attended college within the one year window, but the Cruncher does not show "Yes" in the "Enrollment Deadline Met" column, the college should update this column to "Yes" as long as documentation (i.e. college transcript) is kept on file at the college.

 An example of this is if a student attended an out-of-state college within the one year window of time.
 In that case, the institution could later verify this attendance based on a review of the student's academic transcript from the previous college.
-In this case, and in the case of Running Start courses, there would need to be proof that the student had successfully completed at least one course to be counted as having met the one year enrollment deadline.
+In this case, and in the case of Running Start courses, there would need to be proof that the student had successfully completed at least one course that is transcripted in order for it to be counted as having met the one year enrollment deadline.